agarnung/asciimage/README.md

 - Improve the resolution of the image formed from the text, with `scale=1`.
 - Convert from ASCII to image by specifying the desired image size.
+- If an `int` argument is at the last of the command, EOF may corrupt the arg parsing.
+Protect this.

 ---